schirinos/slagger/README.md

 Slagger
 ============

-A Slim PHP middleware for generating swagger json documentation for use with Swagger UI.
+A [Slim PHP](http://www.slimframework.com/) middleware for generating swagger json for use with Swagger UI.

-## Introduction
+This middleware will automatically add swagger json endpoints for all your Swagger doc annotated classes.
-This [Slim PHP](http://www.slimframework.com/) middleware will automatically add swagger json endpoints for all your Swagger annotated classes.
 See the [Zircote Swagger-php](http://zircote.com/swagger-php/) docs for what annotations are supported.

 ## Install Using Composer
 ```